MGM Resorts International (NYSE:MGM) PT Raised to $53.00 at Jefferies Financial Group

-MGM Resorts International (NYSE:MGM) had its price objective increased by Jefferies Financial Group from $50.00 to $53.00 in a research note published on Thursday, The Fly reports.
-Jefferies Financial Group currently has a buy rating on the stock.
+MGM Resorts International (NYSE:MGM) had its price objective increased by equities research analysts at Jefferies Financial Group from $50.00 to $53.00 in a research note issued to investors on Wednesday, Benzinga reports.
+The firm presently has a “buy” rating on the stock.
+Jefferies Financial Group’s price objective would indicate a potential upside of 36.21% from the company’s current price.
+Jefferies Financial Group also issued estimates for MGM Resorts International’s Q2 2021 earnings at ($0.43) EPS, Q3 2021 earnings at ($0.22) EPS, Q4 2021 earnings at ($0.09) EPS, FY2021 earnings at ($1.40) EPS and FY2022 earnings at $0.34 EPS.

-Other equities research analysts have also recently issued reports about the stock.
-Smith Barney Citigroup cut shares of MGM Resorts International from a buy rating to a neutral rating in a research report on Thursday, January 7th.
+A number of other equities research analysts have also issued reports on MGM.
+Bank of America raised MGM Resorts International from an “underperform” rating to a “neutral” rating in a research note on Tuesday, February 16th.
+Zacks Investment Research raised MGM Resorts International from a “sell” rating to a “hold” rating and set a $42.00 price target for the company in a research note on Monday, April 5th.
+Morgan Stanley raised their price target on MGM Resorts International from $45.00 to $49.00 and gave the stock an “overweight” rating in a research note on Friday, April 30th.
+Stifel Nicolaus raised their price target on MGM Resorts International from $34.00 to $40.00 in a research note on Thursday, February 11th.
+Finally, Smith Barney Citigroup lowered MGM Resorts International from a “buy” rating to a “neutral” rating in a research note on Thursday, January 7th.
 They noted that the move was a valuation call.
-Argus raised MGM Resorts International from a hold rating to a buy rating and set a $42.00 price objective for the company in a research report on Monday, March 1st.
-Stifel Nicolaus lifted their target price on MGM Resorts International from $34.00 to $40.00 in a research report on Thursday, February 11th.
-Roth Capital upped their price target on MGM Resorts International from $20.00 to $27.00 in a research report on Wednesday, February 10th.
-Finally, KeyCorp started coverage on shares of MGM Resorts International in a research note on Wednesday, January 13th.
-They set a sector weight rating for the company.
-They noted that the move was a valuation call.
-Three research analysts have rated the stock with a sell rating, eleven have given a hold rating and four have assigned a buy rating to the company’s stock.
-The stock has an average rating of Hold and a consensus target price of $33.06.
+Three equities research analysts have rated the stock with a sell rating, eleven have issued a hold rating and four have assigned a buy rating to the company’s stock.
+MGM Resorts International currently has an average rating of “Hold” and an average price target of $33.06.

 MGM Resorts International, through its subsidiaries, owns and operates casino, hotel, and entertainment resorts in the United States and Macau.
 The company operates through three segments: Las Vegas Strip Resorts, Regional Operations, and MGM China.
 Its casino resorts offer gaming, hotel, convention, dining, entertainment, retail, and other resort amenities.